 These are the easiest snacks to make.
 Use whatever pretzels you have on hand (tiny one-bite size, large, sticks, they all work), pick from your favorite candies or whatever happens to be in your pantry, and go to town.
 I am seeing visions of flaky sea salt topped pretzels in the future…

 These also make the best gifts since they keep for 2 weeks.
 If you are looking for activities to do with your little ones, or perhaps your super bored husband on a day like today, then look no further!

-About 15 medium size pretzels (mine are about 3 inches wide)
+- 15 medium pretzels mine are 3 inches wide

 - assorted candies Mini M&Ms, toffee bar, Butterfinger bar, etc.

 Arrange the candy in bowls.
 If you are using bars such as toffee or Butterfinger, chop them up into small pieces first.

 Line a rimmed baking sheet with parchment paper or foil.

 Combine chocolate chips and coconut oil in a bowl.
 Microwave for 30 seconds, stir, then heat for another 30 seconds and stir again.
 Keep heating for 30 seconds at a time until the chips are melted and can be fully stirred together.